 If you have a concern, we ask you first to raise that with the person having day-to-day control of your file.
 If he or she is unable to resolve your query, then we ask that you contact either their named supervisor or their head of department.

-If your complaint relates to someone other than one of our lawyers, then would you please contact our Practice Manager Nick James.
+If your complaint relates to someone other than one of our lawyers, then would you please contact our Practice Manager Helen Graham.

 If you are still not satisfied then please contact Peter Lewis, our Client Care and Complaints Partner.
 At this stage, we will regard any such contact as a complaint which will be dealt with under this procedure.